-A wise professor once gave me this great advice: Write in your books.
+A wise professor once gave this great advice: Write in the pages of your books.
 Underline, annotate, highlight.
-To that suggestion, I’ve added: Don’t be afraid to drop a smiley in the margins either.
+(To that suggestion, I’d add, don’t be afraid to drop a smiley in the margins either.)

-Here are a few passages I’ve marked in books over the years, as well as some lyrics and at least one quote from an episode of McHale’s Navy.
-The sources – woefully incomplete, I’m sorry to say – and some of my own reaction to them are on the right:
+Here are a few passages I’ve marked in books over the years, as well as some hoot-and-a-half lyrics and at least one quote from an episode of McHale’s Navy.

 In this world, God and his angels only may be spectators.